Term Dates for 2014-2015 Academic Year

 While we have no on-campus housing facilities at Fuqua, Duke does make every effort to arrange housing for graduate students.

-Please contact Linda Moiseenko at Duke University's Community Housing office, as she is in charge of assisting graduate students with their housing needs.
+Please contact Linda Moiseenko at Duke University's Community Housing office, who assists graduate students with their housing needs.
 Email firstname.lastname@example.org for on-campus housing inquiries.

 The Fuqua School of Business offers one of the finest settings for management education in the United States.
 The building is on Duke University's beautiful campus and is located close to the cities of Durham and Raleigh and the town of Chapel Hill.
 Currently 40 percent of Fuqua's degree-seeking student body is international.